adelaideecoinformatics/dataone-java-poster/README.md

  1. make some changes to the generated JAXB classes
  1. run `update-patch.sh` to update the patch file from your changes
- 1. check the patch file and optionally remove any patch hunks you don't think should be there (comments about generation date)
+ 1. check the patch file and optionally remove any patch hunks you don't think should be there (comments about generation date, etc)
- 1. revert your changed to the JAXB classes
+ 1. revert your changes to the JAXB classes
  1. run maven to apply the patch (see above) to make sure it works
  1. add everything (including the JAXB classes, because it makes life easy) to version control and commit